 Standard Pleated Media Home Air Filters

-These are your more familiar home air filters and can be found at the majority of big box stores.
-While pleated home air filters may come with a lower price tag, they also have to be switched out more often – every one to three months versus once a year like the whole-home HEPA and high-efficiency air filters.
-Since HEPA home air filters range from $60 to $100, for annual cost you’re looking at six with one, half a dozen with the other.
-Standard pleated air filters can destroy up to 45% of the air pollutants in your home and the biggest factor is the number of pleats per foot.
+These are your more standard home air filters and can be found at most big box stores.
+While pleated home air filters may cost less, they also have to be switched out more often – every 30-90 days versus once a year like the whole-home HEPA and high-efficiency air filters.
+Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at six with one, half a dozen with the other.
+Standard pleated air filters can destroy up to 45% of the air pollutants in your home and the largest factor is the number of pleats per foot.
 The higher number of pleats, the better the air flow, and the cleaner your famiy’s air will be.

 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most simple type of filters.
-These filters do not usually improve your family’s air quality; instead, they were created to protect the HVAC equipment from having larger contaminants infiltrate the system and harm the pieces.
-As a result, they can only remove less than 10% of your indoor air pollutants, but only cost around $1 each.
+These filters do not generally better your family’s air quality; instead, they were designed to guard the heating and cooling equipment from having larger contaminants infiltrate the system and harm the pieces.
+As a result, they can only remove less than 10% of your indoor air pollutants, but you can purchase them for about $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give R & M Climate Control Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.
+If you aren’t sure which air filter is best for your home, give R & M Climate Control Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.